bic-L/burst-ann2snn/README.md

 ### Running the Code

-Our codebase follows the same file structure, taking the training and inference of the neuromorphic dataset as an example
+Our codebase follows the same file structure.
+Taking the training and inference of the neuromorphic dataset as an example:

 #### 1. Pre-training ANN on Neuromorphic Datasets:
 ```bash